UMWEDU/umw-admissions-sync/_pages/entering-class-profile.md

 </tbody>
 </table>
 <h2>Geographic Distribution:</h2>
-The 2014 freshmen came from 27 states besides Virginia.
-The largest contingent of students came from the following states: Virginia, Maryland, New Jersey, and Pennsylvania.
-International students came from the United Kingdom, Austria, Ethiopia, Pakistan, South Korea, and Uganda.
+The 2015 freshmen came from 29 states with the majority coming from Virginia, Maryland, New York, New Jersey, and Pennsylvania.
+International degree seeking students have enrolled from China, Costa Rica, Lebanon, Madagascar, Saudi Arabia, Sweden, United Kingdom, Venezuela, and Vietnam.

 The Admissions staff is always available to answer questions about the admissions process.
 Call us at (540) 654-2000 or 800-468-5614.